DataBiosphere/terra-cli/README.md

-  workspace  Setup a Terra workspace. resources  Manage resources in the workspace. app        Run applications in the workspace. notebooks  Use AI Notebooks in the workspace. groups     Manage groups of users. spend      Manage spend profiles. config     Configure the CLI.
+  workspace  Setup a Terra workspace. resources  Manage resources in the workspace. app        Run applications in the workspace. notebook  Use AI Notebooks in the workspace. groups     Manage groups of users. spend      Manage spend profiles. config     Configure the CLI.